A life insurance policy can help ensure your loved ones are taken care of in the event of your absence.

 Whole life coverage is a good way for those insured to build cash value in a policy as they continue to pay on it throughout their working years.
 As long as timely payments are made on an active policy, coverage is intact and lifelong protection is offered.
 The build-up of cash value occurs on a tax-deferred basis, so there’s no worry about increasing tax expenses for the duration of the policy.

 Term life policies are offered for a set period of time at fixed rates.
 It’s the least costly way to obtain a specific, dollar amount death benefit for a specific period of time, typically 10 or more years.

 Senior policies are designed with older individuals in mind.
-This type of insurance covers funeral costs, burial costs, and possibly other debts that the estate might owe when a person dies.
+This type of affordable burial insurance covers funeral costs, burial costs, and possibly other debts that the estate might owe when a person dies.